andrewdavidsmith/transferase/python/README.md

 # pyxfr

-Transferase is comprehensive system for methylome data retrieval.
-Transferase aims to provide access to remotely stored sequencing-based whole genome DNA methylation profiles, through flexible queries for user-defined summary statistics, at speeds comparable to analyses of locally stored data.
-The public transferase server delivers data from the MethBase2 database, which includes over ten thousand high-quality WGBS methylomes.
-As of transferase version 0.6.0, transferase clients include command line tools for Linux and macOS, along with a Python package (pyxfr) and an R package (Rxfr).
+Transferase enables access to massive volumes of remotely stored sequencing-based whole genome DNA methylation profiles, with the aim delivering results at speeds expected from locally stored data.
+Transferase include a collection of data formats and algorithms for fast computation of methylation levels through arbitrary genomic intervals, supporting flexible queries for the most useful summary statistics.
+The client apps and APIs of transferase are designed to facilitate exploratory data analysis and hypothesis testing.
+The public transferase server interfaces with MethBase2, a database that includes over 13,000 high-quality WGBS methylomes from mammalian species (04/2025).
+Since version 0.6.0, transferase clients include command line apps for Linux and macOS, along with a Python package and an R package.

-The pyxfr Python package is an API in Python for transferase.
+The pyxfr Python package is an API for transferase.
 This package allows the same queries to be done within Python as with the transferase command line app.
 Almost all other utilities for manipulating transferase data are available through pyxfr.

 Although documentation is still sparse for pyxfr, each class and function in pyxfr has built-in documentation: